 Depending on how Manchester United end the transfer window depends on whether they can be up there in May.

-Arsenal – 66/1
+Arsenal – 45/1

-Arsenal has signed the winger Pepe for a fee of €70 million.
+Arsenal has signed the winger Willian as well as centre-back Gabriel from Lille for a fee of £27 million.
 He had a great season in Ligue 1 last year and Arsenal will hope he can do the same this year.
-However, they haven’t brought in any much-needed defenders and now it looks like their captain Koscielny could be leaving too.
+On top of this, Arteta is still looking to strengthen in midfield, with The Gunners being linked with a move for Thomas Partey.